Obscuretone/obscuretone.github.io/public/posts/en/trial_by_fire.md

 I have literally been in the room when gender was considered in a hiring conversation.
 I escalated it immediately because that is not a hiring signal.
 It is illegal, unethical, and corrosive to the entire process.

 That experience is part of why I prefer a question like this.
-It is not perfect, but at least it points toward the work.
+It points toward the work.

 Production incidents are part of software engineering.
 How someone talks about them tells me more than a polished resume, a brand-name employer, a school, an email domain, or a rehearsed answer about strengths and weaknesses.